popphp/pop-kettle/README.md

 You should see a file `kettle.inc.php` next to the main `kettle` script.
 This serves as a configuration file for anything additional that needs to be wired up for your application to work with kettle.
+The file is included right after the creation of the `$autoloader` and `$app` objects, so you will have direct access to them.
+In this file you can add any additional runtime requirements, configurations or routes.

 For example, there may be an instance were `kettle` needs to be aware of your application and its namespace.
 You can access the autoloader here and register your application with